benvanik/WebGL-Inspector/readme.md

         gl = canvas.getContext("experimental-webgl");
         // ... reload the rest of the resources as normal }, false);
-**NOTE**: I'd like to find a way to remove this restriction, but am not sure it's possible with the Chrome/Safari security restrictions - ideas welcome

 Samples
 ====================

-Included in the repository is the [Learning WebGL](http://learningwebl.com) Lesson 05 under `samples/lesson05/`. `embedded.html` shows the inspector inlined on the page and `extension.html` enables usage via the extension.
-Diff either file against `original.html` (or look for 'WebGL Inspector' comments) to see what was changed in each.
+Included in the repository is the [Learning WebGL](http://learningwebl.com) Lesson 05 under `samples/lesson05/`. `embedded.html` shows the inspector inlined on the page and `extension.html` enables usage via the extension by injection.
+Diff either file against `original.html` (or look for
+'WebGL Inspector' comments) to see what was changed in each.

 TODO